 Massachusetts Institute of Technology in Cambridge, MA

+Massachusetts Institute of Technology ranked as the seventh best national university on U.S. News and World Report's 2017 list.
 MIT's Department of Biology offers a Bachelor of Science in Biology, as well as a minor in biology for students who may be interested in other disciplines.
-Students within the department have access to 14 research programs, including those dealing with cancer, cloning, stem cells and cellular biology.
-Biology majors at MIT can choose between two programs: Course VII, which prepares students for careers in research, or Course VII-A, which is preparation for careers without laboratory research.
-Ph.D. programs are also available through specializations in areas like developmental biology, cell biology, biochemistry, immunology and neurobiology.
+Students within the department have access to 14 research programs, including those dealing with cancer, cloning, stem cells, and cellular biology.
+Biology majors at MIT can choose between two programs: one which prepares students for careers in research, known as Course VII, or on for students not pursuing lab research roles, known as Course VII-A. Ph.D. programs are also available through specializations in areas like developmental biology, cell biology, biochemistry, immunology, and neurobiology.

 More Top Biology Programs

-|University of California - San Diego||Biology programs in various areas of study, including Biochemistry, Biomedical Sciences, Biological Sciences, Microbiology, and Molecular Biology||La Jolla, CA|
+|University of California - San Diego||Offers biology programs in various areas of study, including Biochemistry, Biomedical Sciences, Biological Sciences, Microbiology, and Molecular Biology||La Jolla, CA|

 |University of Michigan - Ann Arbor||Students can join the Biology Student Alliance, the Society of Biology Students, the Neuroscience Students Association, and more||Ann Arbor, MI|

-|University of North Carolina||The school's 56 research faculty members have several areas of strength, including cell biology, ecology, evolution and plant biology||Chapel Hill, NC|
+|University of North Carolina||The school's 56 research faculty members have several areas of strength, including cell biology, ecology, evolution, and plant biology||Chapel Hill, NC|

-|University of Wisconsin - Madison||The biology program offers three options: evolutionary biology, neurobiology and plant biology||Madison, WI|
+|University of Wisconsin - Madison||The biology program offers three options: evolutionary biology, neurobiology, and plant biology||Madison, WI|